SiLab-Bonn/online_monitor/README.md

 There are start script to start the online monitor and/or the converters.

-To start the online monitor including simulation producers / converters just type: start_online_monitor configuration.yaml
+To start the online monitor including simulation producers / converters type into the console: start_online_monitor configuration.yaml

-To start the converters including just type: start_converters configuration.yaml
+To start the converters type:
+start_converters configuration.yaml